 - Lab Hours:

 This course is the second in a series of four courses on radiographic positioning.
 Radiographic Positioning II is required as part of the Associate of Applied Science Degree in Radiography and is a prerequisite for examination by the American Registry of Radiologic Technology for certification in Radiography.
 Transferability of credit depends entirely upon the institution to which the student elects to transfer.
 The laboratory portion that accompanies this course requires the student to image phantoms, utilize peer positioning, participate in image critique anatomical identification, pathological discussion, use of ionization radiation, and processing techniques.

 Upon completion of this course students should be able to:

-Apply basic radiographic positioning techniques to capture images of the digestive system, urinary system, and additional parts of the upper and lower extremities.
+- Apply basic radiographic positioning techniques to capture images of the bony thorax, spinal column, and pelvic girdle.

 Course Activities and Design